bintracker/bintracker/docs/setup.md

 The full package contains all the required dependencies to run Bintracker, except the ROM files for MAME emulation.
 Simply extract `bintracker-win64-full.zip` to a directory of your choice.
 Next, [add ROM files](#adding-rom-files) for all the machines you want to use.

+!!! info ""

     Bintracker requires access to the local network in order to communicate with MAME.
 Depending on your security setup, you may need to manually grant the required permissions.

 #### Core Package